Dr Tim Limited TERMS AND CONDITIONS of SALE

 (b) VAT (or equivalent sales tax).

-16.3 We shall take payment for the Goods prior to delivery and provide a VAT invoice on request.
+16.3 We shall take payment for the Goods prior to delivery and provide a payment receipt on request.

 17.1 Third party rights: No one other than a party to this contract has any right to enforce any term of this Contract.

 17.2 No partnership or agency: The parties are independent persons and are not partners, principal and agent or employer and employee and the Contract does not establish any joint venture, trust, fiduciary or other relationship between them, other than the contractual relationship expressly provided for in it.
 Neither you nor we shall have, nor shall represent that they have, any authority to make any commitments on the other party’s behalf.

 17.3 Variation: we reserve the right to amend these Ts&Cs from time to time without notice to you and your continued use of our Services will signify your acceptance to any changes.
 Please therefore regularly review these Ts&Cs on our website before making further purchases.

 17.4 Validity: if any of these terms are deemed invalid, void or unenforceable, that term will be deemed severable and will not affect the validity and enforceability of any other term.